top of page

 PRELIMINARY/DESIGN PHASE

-Phase MI-6 spans from Main Street North in the Minot downtown area and continues east along the railroad tracks and river past 8th Street SE.
-The phase ultimately ends in Roosevelt Park, which will tie into Phase MI-7, a recently completed design with construction anticipated to begin this year.
+Phase MI-6 Downtown spans from Main Street north in the Minot downtown area and continues east along the railroad tracks and river past 8th Street SE.
+The phase ultimately ends in Roosevelt Park, which will tie into Phase MI-7 Roosevelt Park & Zoo, a recently completed design with construction anticipated to begin this year.

-The project features of this phase include concrete floodwalls, earthen levees, roadway changes, utilities, a gatewell, and a stormwater pump station with gatewell.
-Some concrete floodwalls will be similar in height, pattern, and color to the Phase MI-1 floodwalls, extending an average of 13 feet above the finished grade.
+The features of this phase include concrete floodwalls, earthen levees, roadway changes, utilities, a gatewell, and a stormwater pump station with a gatewell.
+Some concrete floodwalls will be similar in height, pattern, and color to the Phase MI-1 floodwalls (which are on the north side of the river on 4th Ave NW and 4th Ave NE), extending an average of 13 feet above the finished grade.
 The portion along Central Avenue will still be similar in height but will be a different pattern and color to tie into the pump station and park features.
-Earthen levees will be seeded and become a natural green space when completed.
+Earthen levees will be seeded and become a natural green space when the project is completed.

-This phase will be moving into construction this year and is anticipated to be completed at the end of 2026.
+This phase will be bid in the fall of 2024, with construction starting later this fall/winter.
+Construction is anticipated to be completed at the end of 2026.

 mi-6-area.png